-The proposed off-set area on the property consists mainly of eucalypt box species, White Cypress Pine, Belah and an area of Yarran (Acacia homalophylla).
-These species have been adequately off-set but the lack of Rosewood and Kurrajong in the off-set area means the threatened species tool shows inadequate foraging habitat for two bat species, the Little Pied Bat (Chalinolobus picatus) and the Yellow-bellied Sheathtail Bat (Saccolaimus flaviventris).
+Also a lack of Rosewood in the off-set area means the threatened species tool shows inadequate foraging habitat for two bat species, the Little Pied Bat (Chalinolobus picatus) and the Yellow-bellied Sheathtail Bat (Saccolaimus flaviventris).

 One section of the proposed off-set area contains trees of less than woodland density and has been identified as an area that may require tree planting of indigenous species if natural regeneration does not occur within a set time frame.
-If planting is required, then those species of particular off-set concern for the threatened bats (Rosewood, Kurrajong) can be planted as part of the regeneration program.
+If planting is required, then the species of particular off-set concern for the threatened bats (Rosewood) can be planted as part of the regeneration program.
+However, it would be impractical to re-plant only Western Rosewood as this species is not considered critical to the foraging habitat of the two threatened bat species.